 How to Lower Utility Bills When the Temperature Rises

-Energy Star-certified smart thermostats can cut heating and cooling costs by about $50 per year
+Energy Star-certified smart thermostats can cut cooling costs by about $50 per year

 2. Make simple changes that increase efficiency.
 Close curtains during the day to keep the sun from heating up the house, reduce oven use, repair leaky AC ductwork, and plug cracks around windows and doors.